 The search for the right fit in a college should result in one that measures up in three ways: academic, social, and financial.
 But too often, families have only a hazy idea of what their tuition bill might look like.
 So they don’t think about the price of college until it’s too late.

-The 2024 Buyers and Sellers List provides essential data on more than 500 colleges and universities, and a very rough sort of the chances for receiving merit aid.
+The NEW FALL 2025 Buyers and Sellers List provides essential data on more than 1000 colleges and universities, and a very rough sort of the chances for receiving merit aid.

 Please look at the FAQs about the list (below) because in my experience they will answer the questions you’re likely to have.